Frequently Asked Questions

 A program unique to Austin Seminary is The Louis H. and Katherine S. Zbinden Chair of Pastoral Ministry and Leadership.
 Through this professorship we invite distinguished and experienced pastors to teach in the broad area of ministry, including church administration, stewardship, worship, preaching, Christian education, pastoral care, and church programming.
 This attention to the everyday life of the church adds a distinctive strength to a curriculum already focused on building and equipping strong pastors.

 What are your gifts for service?
 Student Senate-sponsored groups offer numerous ways for students to be involved in mission opportunities.
-You can teach English as a Second Language at Manos de Cristo; repair a home with the spring “Bluebonnet Blitz” Hands on Housing project; pedal with the “Faithful Flyers” during the Hill Country Ride for AIDS; engage in a ministry of presence with homeless families through the Interfaith Hospitality Network or Micah 6; participate in the “Kairos Weekend” at Hughes Prison in Gainsville; march to the Capitol steps for fair and just legislation; or learn how to address trauma in the aftermath of disaster through Austin Area Interreligious Ministries’ Community Chaplaincy program.
+You can engage in a ministry of presence with homeless families through t Micah 6; march to the Capitol steps for fair and just legislation; plant a garden on campus or at the Texas Foodbank.
 If you don’t find what you’re looking for, create a program and recruit volunteers.
 Austin Seminary is an intimate and responsive community—the kind of place where you can make a difference.

 Corporate worship is the cornerstone of spiritual formation and is at the center of this community’s life.
-We gather in Shelton Chapel four mornings a week to proclaim the Word, to break bread, and to experience together the profound and joy-filled worship of God.
-Students, faculty, and staff lead worship—preaching, singing, and praying in a variety of settings and styles; special services throughout the liturgical year and student-organized evening worship services create rich and diverse worship opportunities.
+We gather in Shelton Chapel two mornings a week to proclaim the Word, to break bread, and to experience together the profound and joy-filled worship of God.
+Students, faculty, staff, and our dean of the chapel lead worship—preaching, singing, and praying in a variety of settings and styles; special services throughout the liturgical year and student-organized evening worship services create rich and diverse worship opportunities.

 For thinkers in the Reformed tradition, Christian scholarship is considered one of the classic spiritual disciplines, and there is plenty of study here!
 Such attention to scholarship seeks to deepen our faith, broaden our knowledge of God, and bring us into a lively conversation with the vast experience of Christians and their communities of faith throughout history.
 An added bonus: the discipline of deriving spiritual energy from your work and worship will serve you well when you leave seminary.

 Spiritual formation is about cultivating a relationship with God who initiates relationship with us.
-This connection is built through daily worship, student spiritual direction, and Bible study.
-One of our most popular courses, “An Adventure in Wilderness and Spirituality,” offered in the summer, invites students into a spiritual encounter in the Colorado Rockies.
+This connection is built through chapel worship, faculty led spiritual formation groups for first year students, spiritual direction groups, and Bible study.

-The Office of the Vice President for Student Affairs and Vocation is vested with the responsibility to support our students in their journey toward ordination.
+The Office of Student Affairs and Vocation is vested with the responsibility to support our students in their journey toward ordination.
 For Presbyterians, this means assistance with ordination exam preparation, Personal Information Form (PIF) writing, and negotiating terms of call with congregations and other church agencies.
 For other students, we offer vocational planning assistance and placement advising.
-A series of senior seminars in the spring covers a variety of topics to benefit graduates in their preparation for the next step in ministry.

 The goal of Austin Seminary’s Office of Alumni Relations is to help you stay connected with the classmates, faculty, and programs you found so valuable as a student.
 You are invited back to campus frequently for lecture series, reunion events, and special worship services.
 Occasionally alumni events are scheduled in other parts of the country to nurture the special community that is at the heart of the Austin Seminary experience.

 True learning is a life-long process of experience and exploration.
 A vital part of Austin Seminary's mission is to create a space for interaction among contemporary Christian leaders and those who serve in pulpits, Sunday school classrooms, and mission fields.
-Clergy and lay leaders alike benefit from these opportunities for further education and professional development.
-The College of Pastoral Leaders is an innovative program, funded by a grant from Lilly Endowment Inc. The College provides ministers opportunities, personal resources, and financial assistance to deepen their spiritual lives, to discover resources for emotional support, and to increase their knowledge and understanding in the pastoral arts through membership in learning cohorts (small groups who covenant together for mutual support and professional development).
+Clergy and lay leaders alike benefit from these opportunities for further education and professional development offered through Education Beyond the Walls.
+The College of Pastoral Leaders is an innovative program that provides ministers opportunities, personal resources, and financial assistance to deepen their spiritual lives, to discover resources for emotional support, and to increase their knowledge and understanding in the pastoral arts through membership in learning cohorts (small groups who covenant together for mutual support and professional development).